Arize-ai/client_python/src/arize/_generated/api_client/docs/ExperimentsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **experiments_runs_list**
-> ExperimentRunsListResponse experiments_runs_list(experiment_id, limit=limit)
+> ExperimentRunsListResponse experiments_runs_list(experiment_id, limit=limit, cursor=cursor)

 List experiment runs

 List runs for a given experiment.

-The runs are sorted by insertion order.
+The runs are returned in a stable insertion order.

 **Human annotations**: returned in the structured `annotations` array on each run.
 Each entry includes `name`, optional `label` / `score` /